-- Chapter Planner includes standards, lesson prerequisites, sequencing, and representative sample problems.
-Lesson pacing suggestions are also available. - Lesson alignment with the national standard identified in the Chapter Planner and at the beginning of each lesson in the Student Worktext. - Chapter Overview and Chapter Goals clearly state the learning objectives. - Concepts in the Real World provides students insight into how chapter concepts are applied outside the classroom. - Connect to Testing engages students in chapter concepts using example problems, guided instruction, and active discourse.
-Promotes student discovery of new concepts and their application. - Words to Know introduces chapter concept vocabulary.
+- Chapter Planner

+includes standards, lesson

+prerequisites, sequencing,

+and representative sample

+problems.
+Lesson pacing

+suggestions are also

+available.

+- Lesson alignment with New Jersey Student

+Learning Standards is identified in the Chapter

+Planner and at the beginning of each lesson in the Student Worktext.

+- Chapter Overview and Chapter Goals clearly state the learning objectives.

+- Concepts in the Real

+World provides students

+insight into how chapter

+concepts are applied outside

+the classroom.

+- Connect to Testing

+engages students in chapter

+concepts using a PARCC style example problem.

+Guided instruction and

+active discourse promotes

+student discovery of new

+concepts and their

+application.

+- Words to Know introduces chapter concept vocabulary.